AJ Dee

-Angel James Dee III, professionally known as AJ Dee (born July 27, 1983) is a Filipino actor, model and swimmer.
+Angel James Velasquez Dee III (born July 27, 1983), professionally known as AJ Dee, is a Filipino actor, model and swimmer.
 He is the brother of fellow swimmer and actor Enchong Dee.

 Early life

 While in high school, Dee participated in the Philippines' Palarong Pambansa and was picked to join the Philippine swimming team and participated in events in Hong Kong, Brunei, Singapore, and Taiwan.

 Dee also participated in the Mossimo Bikini Summit and the Fashion Designers Association of the Philippines (FDAP)'s Body Shots Model Search.

 Career

 Dee became a co-host of the variety show MTB: Ang Saya Saya after becoming a runner-up on the show's "TV Idol UR D Man" contest.
 Previously, Dee had a small role in Basta't Kasama Kita and was one of the hosts of ABS-CBN's regional variety show Kilig Bicool!

 Dee's first film appearance was in Star Cinema's Dreamboy in 2005.
 In the same year, he was cast in the primetime teleserye, Vietnam Rose and joined The Buzz as one of the hosts of the "Wanna Buzz" segment.

 In 2014, Dee played Caleb, the half-wolf father of Meg Imperial's character, in Moon of Desire and appeared in docu-dramaSa Puso Ni Dok.

 In 2015, he had a special participation in Bridges of Love and in Pasión de amor.

 Aside from acting, Dee modeled for Bench and appeared in TV commercials.
 He also maintains a fashion blog—The Filo Dapper.